Etonogestrel use while Breastfeeding

 Summary of Use during Lactation

-Etonogestrel is available in the United States in a combination contraceptive vaginal ring (NuvaRing) that releases 120 mcg of etonogestrel and 15 mcg of ethinyl estradiol daily, and a subcutaneous implant (Implanon, Nexplanon) that releases etonogestrel at a decreasing rate over a 3-year period.
+Etonogestrel is available in the United States in a combination contraceptive vaginal ring (NuvaRing) that releases 120 mcg of etonogestrel and 15 mcg of ethinyl estradiol daily, and a subcutaneous implant (Nexplanon) that releases etonogestrel at a decreasing rate over a 3-year period.

-The etonogestrel implant can be inserted as early as 4 weeks postpartum in nursing mothers.
 Based on the available evidence, expert opinion in the United States holds that the risks of combination contraceptive products usually outweigh the benefits before 4 weeks postpartum.
 Between 4 weeks and 6 months postpartum, the advantages of using the method generally outweigh the theoretical or proven risks, although the evidence of lack of effect on lactation is poor and does not include preterm or ill infants.
 After 6 months postpartum, combination contraceptives, including oral tablets, the transdermal patch and vaginal ring, can be used, but progestin-only methods are preferred if breastfeeding will be continued.
+Although nonhormonal methods are preferred during breastfeeding, progestin-only contraceptives such as the etonogestrel implant are considered the hormonal contraceptives of choice during lactation.
+The etonogestrel implant can be inserted at 4 weeks postpartum in nursing mothers, although some data indicate that insertion as early as 1 to 3 days postpartum does not adversely affect lactation.
+However, it may be prudent to avoid insertion of the implants until lactation is well established.

 Maternal Levels.
 Forty-two women had an etonogestrel subcutaneous implant inserted implant inserted between 28 and 56 days postpartum.
 Breastmilk samples were obtained at 1, 2 and 4 months after insertion.
 The average breastmilk concentration of etonogestrel was 178 ng/L at 1 month, 153 ng/L at 2 months, and 131 ng/L at 4 months after insertion.
 The authors calculated that the infants would receive an average of 19.9 ng/kg daily at 1 month, 15.1 ng/kg daily at 2 months and 10.5 ng/kg daily at 4 months after insertion.
 The decreasing doses were caused by both a reduced quantity in milk and a lower breastmilk intake as time passed.